 ‘Fear, skepticism and distrust’

 Cole said the pharmacy clearly assumed he was looking for drugs because he was Black.
-The pharmacy refused to let him pick up liquid morphine for her, claiming it wasn’t a “legitimate prescription,” until the hospital called.
+The pharmacy refused to let him pick up liquid morphine for her.
+They claimed it wasn’t a “legitimate prescription,” until the hospital called.

 Cole’s first experience with health care bias was in that same hospital in 2006 when she was having two small fibroids removed.
-For every day of what turned out to be a two-month stay due to hospital-acquired infections, her parents were by her bedside.
-That prompted one nurse to ask what her parents did for a living and how they could afford to be there so often.
+Her parents stayed by her side during this procedure.
+That prompted one nurse to ask what her parents did for a living, and how they could afford to be there so often.
 A white patient wouldn’t have been asked that Cole said.